-The following three Bright Star Schools staff members shall be designated as the primary and secondary suicide prevention liaisons:
+The following three Bright Star Schools staff members shall be designated as the suicide prevention liaisons:

-- 4. Primary: Marni Parsons, Vice President of Student and Family Services - 5.
-Secondary: Stephanie Adams Mendez, School Psychologist - 6.
-Secondary: Mina Hyman, School Psychologist
+- 1. Marni Parsons, Vice President of Student and Family Services - 2.
+Steve Rockey, Director of School Counseling - 3.
+Mina Hyman, School Psychologist

 Whenever a staff member suspects or has knowledge of a student's suicidal intentions, they shall promptly notify the primary designated suicide prevention liaison.
 If this primary suicide prevention liaison is unavailable, the staff shall promptly notify the secondary suicide prevention liaison.